ouktlab/pyadintool/README.md

 * :smile: scale-invariant processing and multi-conditioned training of model
     * less includenced by the gain setting of audio devices
     * robust against assumed non-speech signals
+    * stable for long recording such as spoken dialogue data
 * :frowning_face: performance dependency on model and training data (general in ML methods)
     * latter part of long vowels tends not to be detected
     * coughs are sometimes detected (not included in training data)